 - Experience analyzing cost and price quotations and proposals in order to identify and pursue appropriate courses of actions

-If you are interested in a position in the Acquisition cadre, please send your resume to firstname.lastname@example.org, and include "Acquisitions" in the subject line.
+If you are interested in a position in the Acquisition cadre, please visit FEMA Reservist to apply.

 Alternative Dispute Resolution